aniruddhadeshmukh2201/aniruddhadeshmukh2201/README.md

 - 🌱 Deep diving into **Java**, **LLD**, and **Spring Boot** to level up my backend game
 - 🧠 Exploring **Kubernetes**, **Argo CD**, and the world of GitOps
-- 🎯 Long-term goal: Become a well-rounded **Software Architect** & start something of my own
+- 🎯 Long-term goal: Make something that is used by everyone!

 - 💬 Ask me about:
   &nbsp;&nbsp;&nbsp;&nbsp;💻 **JavaScript, C/C++, Java, React, Next.js**